Cost-of-Living Adjustments

 General Information about Cost-of-Living Adjustments (or COLA’s)

-• See the actuary’s valuation reports for the COLA Account.
+- See the actuary’s valuation report for the COLA Account.

 Cost-of-Living Adjustments May Be Reduced in Future If Inflation Rises